 WebGL builds cannot be debugged in MonoDevelop or Visual Studio.
 See: Debugging and trouble shooting WebGL builds.

-Browsers will not allow direct access to IP sockets for networking due to security concerns.
+Browsers do not allow direct access to IP sockets for networking, due to security concerns.
 See: WebGL Networking.

-The WebGL graphics API is equivalent to OpenGL ES 2.0, which has some limitations.
+The WebGL graphics API is equivalent to OpenGL ES 2.0 and 3.0, which has some limitations.
 See: WebGL Graphics.